CambioML/pykoi-rlhf-finetuned-transformers/README.md

 ### Model comparison

-Comparing models is a difficult task. `pykoi` makes it easy by allowing one to directly compare the performance of multiple models to each other, with just 1 line of code.
+Comparing models is a difficult task. `pykoi` makes it easy by allowing one to directly compare the performance of multiple models to each other, with just a few lines of code.
 If you have multiple language models that you’d like to compare to each other on a set of prompts or via an interactive session, you can use `pk.Compare`.
 Check out any of the demo below:

 - If you're using a CPU instance, check out [demo_launch_app_cpu.ipynb](https://nbviewer.org/github/CambioML/pykoi/blob/main/example/chatbot/demo_model_comparator_openai.ipynb)
 - If you're using a GPU instance, check out [demo_launch_app_gpu.ipynb](https://nbviewer.org/github/CambioML/pykoi/blob/main/example/chatbot/demo_model_comparator_gpu_huggingface.ipynb)